Help to Buy

 - Apart from the first month, when you can put in an extra £1,000, you can only save up to £200 a month (£2,400 a year) in a Help to Buy Isa.

 - This means that it would take more than four-and-a-half years of saving into a Help to Buy Isa to benefit from the maximum £3,000 government bonus, so it may not be the right product for you if you’d like to buy a property sooner than that.
 However, you can still earn part of the bonus by saving for a shorter amount of time.

 - You will need to save at least £1,600 in a Help to Buy Isa to qualify for a government top-up, as the minimum bonus payment is £400.

 - Help to Buy Isas can only be held by people aged 16 or over – so if you want to save money for your child, a Help to Buy Isa will only work if your child is 16 or above and they open it in their own name (you can then pay into the account).

 - Unlike normal cash Isas, you can only have one Help to Buy Isa open at any one time, but you can transfer between different providers to get the best interest rates.

-In the 2016 Budget, the Chancellor announced a new lifetime Isa, to be launched in April 2017.
-This Isa is designed to help people under 40 buy their first home or save for retirement.
-Like the Help to Buy Isa, it will offer a government bonus on savings.
+The lifetime Isa, launched in April 2017, is designed to help people under 40 buy their first home or save for retirement.
+Like the Help to Buy Isa, it offers a government bonus on savings.